12 Fast-Food Chains That Use the Lowest Quality Beef

 Here's a look at the fast-food chains that have gotten the lowest grades for their policies on antibiotics in beef and pork.

-Arby's is another popular fast-food joint that has no public antibiotics policy, and if you really want to get into the down and dirty of the chain, we can oblige with this deep dive.
-Its beef also gets an 'F.'
+Arby's is another popular fast-food joint that has no public antibiotics policy, and if you really want to get into the down and dirty of the chain, check out this deep dive into secrets the chain would rather you not find out.
+Its beef also gets an 'F.' According to Health Digest, Arby's roast beef is ultra-processed and "consists entirely of beef and a self-basting solution, which contains just enough water to keep the product juicy throughout our restaurants' 3-hour roasting process and during slicing," Jim Lowder, a Quality Assurance representative for Arby's told Snopes.

 Jack in the Box